Abdulmoiz-Ahmer/SqlLite/README.md

 # SqlLite
 A  demonstration of Sqllite in android using java.
 Insertion, Deletion, Retreival and Updation all operations are available.
-Also Custom
+Also CustomRecyclerView is implemented.
+On list click Complete information is shown.
+On long click Delete Activity is shown.

 ![screenshot_2018-10-11-15-22-57](https://user-images.githubusercontent.com/43717814/46798052-4143f400-cd6a-11e8-9d5d-0f3a08f9b922.png)
 ![screenshot_2018-10-11-15-23-55](https://user-images.githubusercontent.com/43717814/46798053-4143f400-cd6a-11e8-90f0-855ad7839223.png)